joshuamckenty/pinet/README.md

     # setup ldap (slap.sh as root will remove ldap and reinstall it)
     # run rabbitmq-server
     # start api_worker, s3_worker, node_worker, storage_worker
+    # Add yourself to the libvirtd group, log out, and log back in
+    # Make sure the user who will launch the workers has sudo privileges w/o pass (will fix later)